Kraken vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Kraken Betting Insights

-- The Kraken have been listed as an underdog eight times this season, and won three of those games.
+- The Kraken have been an underdog in 10 games this season, and won four (40.0%).

-- Seattle has not had a game this season with longer odds on the moneyline than +185.
+- Seattle has a record of 1-3 in games when bookmakers have them as underdogs of at least +125 on the moneyline.

-- The oddsmakers' moneyline implies a 35.1% chance of victory for the Kraken.
+- The implied probability of a win by the Kraken, based on the moneyline, is 44.4%.

-- Seattle has combined with its opponent to score more than 6.5 goals in five of 13 games this season.
+- Seattle has played six games this season with more than 6.5 goals.

 Kraken vs Avalanche Additional Info